 The facial-recognition feature has two levels of security.
 The "Convenient" setting simply relies on a snapshot of your face.
 But the "Enhanced" one asks you to turn your head from side to side, verifying that your image isn't just a photograph.

-Facial recognition is available on any compatible platforms that are equipped with a camera, and fingerprint recognition is available on Windows iOS and Android devices that support it.
+Facial recognition is available on any device equipped with a camera, and fingerprint recognition is available on any device with a fingerprint reader.
+Both features are fully supported by True Key's Windows, Mac, iOS and Android software.

 True Key Desktop and Mobile Apps